06 Jun How to Make Hair Grow from the Scalp

 Hair growth can be divided into three distinct phases: Anagen, Catagen, and Telogen.
 The first phase, Anagen, is known as the active growth phase.
 The Anagen phase is the active phase of the hair growth cycle because during this stage of hair growth the cells that form the root at the base of the hair are rapidly dividing.
 This rapid and consistent splitting of cells results in the production of new hair on the surface.
 These new hairs serve to replace club hairs, which are hairs that are no longer in the Anagen growth phase and will not continue to grow.
 Your body recognizes that a club hair is detrimental to maintaining a full head of healthy hair, and so it forces those hairs out to replace them with healthy, growing hair follicles.
 During this phase, your hair will grow approximately one centimeter per month.
 The duration of your active growth phase determines the length of the hair you can achieve, which is why some people can grow their hair much longer than others.
 At any given time, an average of ninety percent of the hair follicles on your scalp are in the Anagen phase.
 Roughly ninety percent of your hair is always growing.
 The Anagen phase varies in length based on the individual, and can range anywhere from two to six years in length.

 While it may seem counterintuitive, not all hairs on your head will experience an Anagen phase of the same duration or will grow the same length during their Anagen phase.
 In fact, hair growth is an extremely individualized and diverse process.
 While some hairs on your head may experience a six year Anagen phase and grow substantially, others may only have a short Anagen phase and grow a small amount.
 Other various factors, such as age and ethnicity, can affect the length of the Anagen phase and then length of hair growth during this phase.
 When targeting hair growth, this is considered the most important stage of the hair growth cycle.
 By lengthening the Anagen phase, or the amount your hair can grow during the Anagen phase, you will be able to increase the length your hair grows and the rate at which it grows.
+If you believe that you may be suffering from a disruption in your Anagen phase, you may be suffering from Anagen Effluvium.
+Learn more about Anagen Effluvium and what causes it here!
 There are many different methods that have shown success in increasing hair growth during the Anagen phase.
 These methods will be discussed in detail later in this article.